dream-computing/syntax_nodes/README.md

 ![SyntaxNodes Overview](examples/overview.png) <!-- Replace with path to your overview image -->

 A collection of custom nodes for ComfyUI designed to apply various image processing effects, stylizations, and analyses.
-From glitch art and cyberpunk aesthetics to low-poly conversions and particle effects, these nodes offer a wide range of creative possibilities.

 ## Features

 This pack includes the following nodes: